The Ultimate Guide to Data Loggers

-Data loggers record temperature primarily using two different technology options.
+Data loggers used for targeted temperature management record temperature using two different technology options.
 First is the thermistor, which is a resistor that changes resistance based on temperature and has been around for many years.
-They’re relatively reliable and have many practical uses basing their accuracy on a 3-point calibration.
+They’re relatively reliable and have a wide range of practical uses, basing their accuracy on a 3-point calibration.

-The other solutions are digital sensors that are packaged in a microchip and come factory-calibrated to measure temperature with extreme accuracy.
-This sophistication allows a supply chain to capture critical temperature data in industries like Medical Device, Life Sciences, and Food.
+Other temperature management solutions are digital in nature, powered by an internal sensor packaged in a microchip.
+These come factory-calibrated to measure average temperature, temperature range, and temperature history with extreme accuracy.
+This sophistication allows a supply chain to capture critical temperature data with mobile devices in industries like Medical Device, Life Sciences, and Food.

 Premium digital NIST traceable sensors provide certification through more than just a 3-point calibration, guaranteeing accuracy across the entire sensing range.
 It relates back to the use of the Steinhart–Hart equation.
 The 3 identified points are used to calculate the A,B,C coefficients.
 Unlike the mechanical limitations of a data logger utilizing a standard thermistor, ATI’s LOG-IC 360 BT technology delivers guaranteed accuracy plus or minus a quarter degree.